AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 #### Normalizer {#normalizer}

-The `Normalizer` is a `Transformer` that normalizes each `Vector` in a dataset of `Vector` rows to have a unit norm.
+The `Normalizer` is a transformer that normalizes each vector in a dataset of vector rows to have a unit norm.
 This transformation is useful for scaling the input vectors without changing their direction, making it particularly relevant in tasks where the magnitude of vectors may vary significantly.

 This transformation ensures that all input vectors have a consistent scale, which is particularly useful in machine learning models that rely on distance measures or other vector-based calculations.